-The more scientists know about Alzheimer-related changes in the brain, the greater the chance of finding a treatment that prevents or reverses these changes.
+The more scientists know about Alzheimer’s-related changes in the brain, the greater the chance of finding a treatment that prevents or reverses these changes.

 New developments in research include:

-- Imaging techniques that allow researchers to see brain changes that may indicate Alzheimer's.
+Imaging techniques allowing researchers to see brain changes that may indicate Alzheimer's.

-- Markers in blood and cerebrospinal fluid (fluid that flows within the brain and spinal cord) that may signal Alzheimer's changes in the brain.
+Markers in blood and cerebrospinal fluid (fluid that flows within the brain and spinal cord) that may signal Alzheimer's-related changes in the brain.

 - Advances in genetics research to help identify individuals at increased risk for developing Alzheimer's.